 Due to the complexity of the aftermath of cannabis legalization, most, if not all, Canadian universities are pretty stuck on the imaginations of how to integrate this new law into the campus rules and conforming to the ethical values of the university.
 Failure to set up rules that are practical and realistic would be disastrous.

-When universities spoke persons meet, the focal point of discussion is on decisions that would mitigate over consumption of edibles within the school campuses.
+When universities spoke persons meet, the focal point of discussion is on decisions that would mitigate the over-consumption of edibles within the school campuses.
 And most of these universities don’t have a viable plan presently.
 Mount Allison University, University of Saskatchewan, Nova Scotia University, etc. are few of the universities trying to come up with viable and rational policies.

 Another vice of this cannabis legalization is the exposure that would be faced by undergraduates of first-years and second-years (adjourned to be underage).
 How are they going to control the pressure of alcohol, now, cannabis?